MintMCP

 • Financial services firms with strict vendor security requirements

-• Any organization subject to SOC 2 or GDPR compliance audits
+• Any organization subject to SOC 2, HIPAA, or GDPR-aligned review workflows

 MintMCP also provides complete audit trails.
 Every MCP interaction, access request, and configuration change is logged for compliance review.

-Natoma publicly markets SOC 2 certification, so teams should validate the report type, scope, and deployment boundaries during enterprise procurement.
+Natoma publicly markets security and governance capabilities, so teams should validate the report type, scope, and deployment boundaries during enterprise procurement.

 Seamless Deployment and Infrastructure Management